FrancoSpeziali/db-wizards/README.md

 ## Task 13 - Upload spell data

+We will add some spells to our database

+Using either;

+1) The web interface for MongoDB,
+2) _or_ a GUI such as [MongoDB Compass](https://www.mongodb.com/products/compass)

-Upload the file `./data/MagicSpells.json` into your magic spells collection
+upload the file `./data/MagicSpells.json` into your magic spells collection

+> If you do not have access to these tools, you can also use the endpoint you created in Task 12 - but you will have to send each JSON object individually

 ## Task 14 - Create an endpoint to return all magic spells